redfords/databases/Reference/README.md

 Delete based on filter.
 Truncate deletes all rows with no filter.
 Truncate is minimally logged, delete logs every deleted record.

 Truncate drops the table then re-creates it.
 Truncate is not available when the table is referenced by a foreign key constraint

+"" Row store databases vs. columnar store databases

+Transactional databases are designed to be efficient at processing transactions (insert, update and delete) ex.
+MySQL and Postgres.
+Through careful tuning and schema design, they can be used for analytics.

+We think of a table as rows and columns, but data has to be serialized for storage.
+A query searches a hard disk for the needed data.
+Hard disks are organized in a series of blocks of a fixed size.
+Scanning the hard disk takes both time and resources, so it's important to minimize the amout of disk that needs to be scanned to return query results.

+Row-store databases serializes data in a row.
+When querying, the whole row is read into memory.
+This approach is fast when making row-wise updates, but it's slower when making calculations accross many rows if only a few columns are needed.
+To reduce the width of tables, row-store databases are usually modeled in third normal form.

+Column store databases store the values of a column together, rather than storing the values of a row together.
+This design is optimized for queries that read many records but not necessarily all the columns.
+Popular column-store databases include Amazon Redshift and Snowflake.

+Column-store databases are efficient at storing large volumes of data thanks to compression.
+Missing values and repeating values can be represented by very small marker values instead of the full value.
+They do not enforce primary keys and do not have indexes.
+Repeated values are not problematic, due to compression.